 When curating the owners of an application, you can specify an owner who is not a registered Mendix user but is the technical contact point for the application, or the owner of the data that is made available in the app – the Business Owner.
 The name and the contact email must be provided.

 Curators can manage the lists of custom owners as an Administration task.
-This is described in Data Hub Administration – Managing Custom Owners.
+For more details, see the Owners section of Data Hub Administration.

 To add a custom owner follow these steps: